RedPointGlobal/redpoint-rpi/README.md

 The default installation of RPI services is configured with a single replica for each service.
 However, for a production environment, it's crucial to ensure high availability to maintain service continuity and manage load efficiently.

 To achieve high availability, adjust the number of replicas for each service to 2 or more.
-Additionally, the cluster admin could also create a [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically manage the number of pod replicas based on observed CPU utilization or other select metrics.
+Additionally, the cluster admin can create a [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically manage the number of pod replicas based on observed CPU utilization or other select metrics.
 Here’s how you can set the replica count in the ```values.yaml``` file:
 ```
 replicas:
   interactionapi: 2